CCurl/S2/README.md

 xF    (--)        eXit FOR loop: unwind FOR loop stack, jump to next ']' {     (f--f)      BEGIN: if (f == 0) jump to matching '}' }     (f--f?)
-WHILE: if (f != 0) jump to matching '{', else drop f and continue xW    (--)        eXit WHILE loop: unwind WHILE loop stack, jump to next '}' e     (A--)       EXECUTE: call function at location A
+WHILE: if (f != 0) jump to matching '{', else drop f and continue xW    (--)        eXit WHILE loop: unwind WHILE loop stack, continue after next '}' e     (A--)       EXECUTE: call function at location A

 *** FILE ***